Enrollment in 194 (Research Group) and 199 (Directed Research) and

 - report must be signed by student’s supervisor at the business where the student is doing internship

 - written report must be submitted to by Friday of finals week of the term enrolled.
-Students will be notified where to submit reports.
+Students will be notified week 8 about where to submit reports.

 - Students who have a NP grade in an ENGR 95 or 195 will NOT be approved enrollment in additional ENGR 95/195s.